Unity-Technologies/ml-agents/docs/ML-Agents-Overview.md

 In the previous mode, the Learning Brain was used for training to generate a TensorFlow model that the Learning Brain can later use.
 However, any user of the ML-Agents toolkit can leverage their own algorithms for training.
-In this case, the Brain type would be set to Learning and be linked to the BroadcastHub and the behaviors of all the Agents in the scene will be controlled within Python.
+In this case, the Brain type would be set to Learning and the behaviors of all the Agents in the scene will be controlled within Python.
 You can even turn your environment into a [gym.](../gym-unity/README.md)